oz7ekin/SEG-3125--Group-6/lab5/README.txt

     what slot should they fill in.

-4. Contact: address, email and phone number
+4. Contact: a message tool used to contact our shop.

-    These information will be shown at the bottom of the webpage.
+    This tool is at the bottom of the webpage.

+    Customer is allowed to submit with out filling their name, but they shall provide the explaination of the problem and their email for contact.